stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 If you get no technical questions, it may be a red flag.
 If you get only software engineering questions, it may be a sign that they want to hire a programmer, not - a data scientist (no matter what their job calling says);
-and iven you background you want to be a Type A Data scientist, according to [this taxonomy](https://www.quora.com/What-is-a-data-scientist-3/answer/Michael-Hochster).
+and given you background you want to be a Type A Data scientist (i.e. more a statistician than a regular programmer), according to [this taxonomy](https://www.quora.com/What-is-a-data-scientist-3/answer/Michael-Hochster).

 ## Programming languages